SAP-samples/teched2023-DA262/exercises/database_explorer/ex1/README.md

     More information on the SAP HANA monitoring views can be found at [Monitoring Views](https://help.sap.com/viewer/c1d3f60099654ecfb3fe36ac93c121bb/2021_3_QRC/en-US/d3c10d23e8334a35afa8d9bdbc102366.html).

+    Additional schema objects previously created in the HOTEL schema can also be found and examined such as tables, views, functions, and procedures.

 ## Exercise 1.4 Set the Instance's Usage

-1. Users may benefit from visual clues identifying  production instance.
+1. Users may benefit from visual clues identifying  production instances.
 This next step will demonstrate how to label production instances, and how to remove the production label from an instance.
 To enable this, use the SQL console to run the statements below and refresh your browser.

     >To open the SQL console, right-click on the instance and select **Open SQL Console** or click on the toolbar icon in the top left after selecting an instance.